hirokikatsuyama/freemarket_sample_52b/README.md

 |password|string|null: false, unique: true|

 ### Association
--has_one :address
+- has_one :address
--has_many :items
+- has_many :items
--has_many :likes
+- has_many :likes
--has_many :comments
+- has_many :comments
--has_many :transactions
+- has_many :transactions
--has_many :evaluations
+- has_many :evaluations
-ーhas_one :credit
+ー has_one :credit

 ## profiles table
 |Column|type|Options|